 Humanitarian Disarmament in Lebanon

 Norwegian People's Aid (NPA) became actively involved in Lebanon following the Israeli invasion in 1982.
-NPA initiated with emergency relief, physical rehabilitation and, vocational training.
+NPA initiated its work with emergency relief, physical rehabilitation and, vocational training.

 In addition to the Humanitarian Disarmament project, NPA has a Young Empowerment programme, Aid and Emergency programme and a Human rights programme.

-There are almost 4000 recorded victims of landmines, cluster munitions, and other explosive remnants of war in Lebanon according tothe Landmine Monitor.
+There are almost 4000 recorded accidents and 900 victims of landmines, cluster munitions, and other explosive remnants of war in Lebanon according tothe Landmine Monitor.